 Norris didn’t hesitate: he dropped everything to be by Gena’s side.
 “My whole life right now is about keeping her alive,” he said at the time.
-Gena had trouble breathing, and also suffered kidney and brain dysfunction.
+Gena had trouble breathing and also suffered kidney and brain dysfunction.
 Medical bills quickly surpassed $2 million.
-Gena herself referred to the medical mishap as “a vicious, ugly secret” and, with the support of her devoted husband, the couple sued the healthcare institution.
+Gena herself referred to the medical mishap as “a vicious, ugly secret,” and with the support of her devoted husband, she sued the healthcare institution.

 Allegedly, a metal named gadolinium used during the MRI procedure had caused Gena to contract “gadolinium deposition disease.”
 The couple have been campaigning to raise public awareness of the problem since Gena’s diagnosis.
 “For all those people that are thinking about getting an MRI, there needs to be some stricter warnings,” Gena told CBS.